micropython/micropython/docs/reference/speed_python.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This comes into the category of more advanced programming and involves some knowledge
-of the target MPU.
+of the target MCU.
 Consider the example of toggling an output pin on the Pyboard.
 The
 standard approach would be to write

 .. code:: python